 Currently, if an individual leaves work at 62 for health reasons, they may choose to simply file for retirement benefits even if they are only going to get 70% of their FRA benefit.

 But if the FRA increases, and now they are faced with the decision to file for retirement benefits at 55% of their full benefit or disability insurance benefits at 100% of their full benefit, I would expect those applications to skyrocket.
-If the SSA saw a big uptick in the number of disability cases, it could easily dampen the cost saving effect of having increased the FRA.
+If the SSA saw a big uptick in the number of disability cases, it could easily dampen the cost-saving effect of having increased the FRA.

-Would Increasing the FRA Be Fair?
+Would Increasing the Full Retirement Age Be Fair?

 This is because those with a low income tend to depend on the income from Social Security more than those with a high income.
 This is one of the reasons that opponents to the proposal reject the idea of raising FRA as a standalone plan.